 Bottom Line

-Chase’s Sapphire cards are some of the best out there for travelers.
-And we think the Chase Sapphire Reserve is an incredible travel rewards credit card.
+Chase's Sapphire cards are some of the best out there for travelers.
+And there is no doubt the Chase Sapphire Reserve is an incredible travel rewards credit card.

 But that doesn’t mean it’s for everyone, and the Chase Sapphire Preferred card shouldn’t be overlooked.
-We think the Chase Sapphire Preferred is the best travel rewards credit card in these unusual times.
-And that’s why you should give it a hard look over the Reserve card.
+We think the Chase Sapphire Preferred is the best travel rewards credit card.
+And that's why you should give it a hard look over the Reserve card.

 If I have the Sapphire Reserve, can I still apply for the Sapphire Preferred, simply just to cash in on the 60,000 bonus points.
 I would probably keep it for a year and then not renew.